plusjade/taylor-swift/README.md

 You can use an ActiveRecord or DataMapper model for your classes or you can setup the class yourself.

-Once the classes are defined you just include TaylorSwift on those models and define your "named_scope" which is the instance method for the field you want to scope this object to.
+Once the classes are defined you just include TaylorSwift on those models and define your "resource_identifier" which is the instance method for the field you want to scope this object to.

 For example you may want to scope your User to its id.
 Then TaylorSwift knows to store @user.id as the user reference.